Indiana Court Records

 Sex Offender Levels of Classification in Indiana

 Sex or violent offenses but not a sexually violent predator: All forms of sex offenses devoid of violence, force, threats, or manipulation are in this category: rape, child molestation or exploitation, vicarious sexual gratification, child solicitation/seduction, and sexual misconduct with a minor, incest.
-Besides other incarceration penalties that may apply, they are under bounds to register as sex offenders with the local law enforcement agencies in their residence for 10 years before they stand a chance of release from registration.
+Besides other incarceration penalties that may apply, they are legally obligated to register as sex offenders with the local law enforcement agencies in their jurisdiction for at least 10 years before they are eligible to have their information removed from the registry.

-Sexually violent predators: this category of offenders are guilty of the same offenses listed above, but with additional charges of violence, based on the definitions of IC 35–38–1–7.5, IC 11–8–8–5 (a), 35–42–4–5 (a) (1)- (3) of the laws of the Indiana General Assembly.
+Sexually violent predators: This category of offenders are guilty of the same offenses listed above, but with additional charges of violence, based on the definitions of IC 35–38–1–7.5, IC 11–8–8–5 (a), 35–42–4–5 (a) (1)- (3) of the laws of the Indiana General Assembly.
 The definitions revolve around the acts of violence, the age of the offender, and repeat offenses.
-This category of crimes are subject to the penalty of lifetime registration as a sex offender.
+For this category of sexual crimes, offenders may be subject to the penalty of lifetime registration.

 How Do I Find a Sex Offender Near Me in Indiana?

 Sex offender records are public in Indiana.
-It means that anyone interested can access them.
-While there is over one repository of sex offender records in the state, the county sheriff’s department provides one-stop access to records on any business day of the week.
+It means that anyone interested may access them.
+While there are several repositories of sex offender records in the state, the county sheriff’s department typically provides one-stop access to records on any business day of the week.
 These records arise from registrations generated by sex offenders within the county.
-The state law mandates all sex offenders in Indiana to register upon conviction with the local sheriff’s department.
-Whenever there are changes in residence, they must update such changes at the sheriff’s office.
+The state law mandates that all sex offenders in Indiana register upon conviction with the local sheriff’s department.
+Whenever there are changes in residence, they are legally obligated to update such changes at the sheriff’s office.
 Copies of the records are at the county sheriff’s department, while the same information is available at the central state database.
-A cursory criminal history check with the Indiana State Police will yield results of sex offenders.
+A cursory criminal history check with the Indiana State Police will typically yield results of sex offenders.

 Indiana Sex Offender Registry

-Zachary’s law of the state of Indiana mandates all sheriff’s departments to forward the names of sex offenders at their local offices to the central state sex and violent offender registry.
+Zachary’s law of the state of Indiana mandates that all sheriff’s departments forward the names of sex offenders at their local offices to the central state sex and violent offender registry.
 It informs the public about the identity, address, and physical description of sex and violent offenders who reside, work, or get an education in Indiana.
 Their social security numbers, however, remain private information.
-The Indiana Criminal Justice Institute is the agency that has oversight on the registration process.
+The Indiana Criminal Justice Institute is the agency that oversees the registration process.
 The registry provides the names of sex offenders and their addresses by county.
-Individuals seeking such information can either use this route or visit the local sheriff’s department for information.
-The registry also allows residents to subscribe for alerts that will give them information about the whereabouts of sex offenders in their neighborhood.
+Individuals seeking such information may use this route or visit the local sheriff’s department.
+The registry also allows residents to subscribe to alerts that will give them information about the whereabouts of sex offenders in their neighborhood.

 - The name of the person involved in the record, unless said person is a juvenile